VeeamHub/veeam-orchestrator/VRO-Run-Restore-Plan/README.md

 ## Function

-This script is designed to enable and start a predefined-disabled backup policy in Veeam Backup for Azure
+This script is designed to run a restore plan in VRO from a VBR server via Powershell

 ***NOTE:*** Before executing this script in a production environment, I strongly recommend you: